Crowd-sourced from Foundation Center trainers, here are our top five tips for developing successful grant proposals:

 Too many times proposal writers pour their blood, sweat, and tears into a beautifully crafted narrative, and the budget is an afterthought.
 Big mistake!
 The project budget is another opportunity to tell your story and demonstrate your credibility.
 Many funders tell us that the budget is often the first thing they look at.
 Everything in your budget should be reflected in the narrative.
 The last thing you want is a budget that raises more questions than it answers.

 Pick up the phone and call (when appropriate) instead of relying solely on email.
 Foundation fundraising (like all fundraising) is about relationships.
 A real person will read your proposal, and foundation staff are often receptive to phone calls if they can help you submit a better proposal.
 It makes their job easier too!

 We share more successful strategies in Foundation Center proposal writing training that are offered both in person and online.
-Here 's what 's coming up through the end of the year:
+Some of our offerings:

 3-day Proposal Writing Boot Camp (classroom)

 You can get even further in this three-day intensive.
 Start writing your proposal and submit it to our mock grantmaker review panel, the highlight of the Boot Camp.
-You 'll also learn about research and the budget (see tips 1 and 4).
-Join:
+You'll also learn about research and the budget (see tips 1 and 4).

 About the Author(s)